CMaylone/chrome-magnets/README.md

 #Chrome Magnets

 Chrome magnets is a simple Chrome extension that will forward .torrent or magnet links to your personal torrent server of choice.
-All of these is done unobtrusively by right-clicking appropriate links/magnets.
+All of this is done unobtrusively by right-clicking appropriate links/magnets.

 ## Installation
-1. Depending on the torrent server, their web API  needs to exposed the target computer.
+1. Depending on the torrent server, their web API  needs to exposed on target computer.
 See their respective documentation on how to do this.
-2. Since this is currnet in development, pull the code.
+2. Since this is currently in development, clone the repo.
-3. In Chrome, go to `Menu --> Tools --> Extensions`
+3. In Chrome, go to `Menu --> Tools --> Extensions`.
 4. Check [x] Developer Mode in the upper right.
 5. Click `Load unpacked extension...`
-6. Select the folder where you just pulled the code.
+6. Select the folder where you just cloned the code.
 7. The extension should now be visible in your extensions list.
 Make sure it is enabled.

 ## Set-up